 Yes.
 Riter uses various technologies to collect information, and this includes sending cookies to your computer or mobile device to improve your website experience.
-We may also collect information using web beacons (also known as "tracking pixels") - electronic images that can help deliver cookies, count visits, understand usage and product effectiveness and determine whether an email has been opened and acted upon.
+We may also collect information using web beacons (also known as "tracking pixels") - electronic images that can help deliver cookies, count visits, understand usage and product effectiveness and determine whether an e-mail has been opened and acted upon.
 Riter collects both some personal and anonymous information, uses session-based and persistent cookies.
-We also support third party cookies, for example, for Google Analytics services.

 We use both session-based cookies and persistent cookies.
 Session-based cookies are temporary cookies that remain on your device until the completion of the current session.
 A browser session starts when a user opens the browser window and finishes when it is closed.
 Once you close the browser, all current session cookies are deleted.
 Session-based cookies allow us to link the actions of a particular user during his session activity.
 Persistent cookies remain on your device until you manually delete them or while their lifetime is up.
 They are activated each time when a user visits the website.

 Cookies on the Service are used for different purposes, which can be broken down into the following categories:

 |These set of cookies are required for the Services stable work.
 They include, for instance, cookies for users' authentication and security.
 These cookies are essential to make Riter work correctly, let you log into secure areas of the website, navigate around it, remember last actions in the system.
 They are necessary to enable our security mechanisms and prevent malicious activities.
 Examples of these cookies use could be setting unique identifiers for each visitor and signing into the website as a registered user.